DeclanZBolster/PatternAnalysis-2025/recognition/styleGans4699287/README.md

-This is for styleGan/styleGan2 for Alzheimer's disease for COMP3710
+This is for styleGan/styleGan2 for Alzheimer's disease for COMP3710.
+Using the provided ADNI dataset for testing and training.